MrHands/uttl-buildout/uttl/buildout/devenv/README.md

 Path to the executable used to run commands.
 You don't need to set this if the executable was added to the system-wide `PATH` environment variable.

+`solution-path` (required)

+Path to the Visual Studio solution file (.sln) that will be passed to the executable.

+`working-dir` (optional)

+Change to this directory before executing the command.

 `always-install` (optional)

 Set this option to 1 to skip checks for missing installed files and always run the script.

-`solution` (required)

-Path to the Visual Studio solution file (.sln) that will be passed to the executable.

 `project` (optional)